brimdata/super/book/src/super-sql/sql/intro.md

 While identifiers in SQL expressions typically resolve to columns in table, they may also refer to lexically-scoped [declarations](../declarations/intro.md) for constants, named queries, and so forth.
-These bindings have a precedence higher than than relational bindings so an identifier is first resolved via [lexical binding](../expressions/intro.md#identifier-resolution).
+These bindings have a precedence higher than relational bindings so an identifier is first resolved via [lexical binding](../expressions/intro.md#identifier-resolution).